LIT-Protocol/docs/docs/LitActions/usingPKPsAndActions.md

 ### Adding a Permitted Address

 You can use the [PKPPermissions contract](https://github.com/LIT-Protocol/LitNodeContracts/blob/main/contracts/PKPPermissions.sol#L418) to add additional permitted auth methods and addresses to your PKP.
-Note that these users will be able to execute any permitted Lit Actions and functionality associated with that PKP.
+Note that any permitted users will be able to execute transactions, authorized Lit Actions, and additional functionality associated with that PKP.

 ## Why is this useful?